aiven/aiven-docs/docs/products/dragonfly/howto/compatibility-redisjson.md

 - **Adjust JSONPath expressions:** Update your JSONPath expressions to use the `$` root node.
 Convert dot notation paths (`.path.to.element`) to the v2 syntax (`$.path.to.element`).
-- **Testing:** Thoroughly test your application after making these adjustments to confirm that interactions with RedisJSON operate as expected, particularly in areas that rely heavily on JSONPath expressions.
+- **Testing:** Test your application after making these adjustments to confirm that interactions with RedisJSON operate as expected, particularly in areas that rely heavily on JSONPath expressions.